Shish barak is a favorite dish of the Middle Eastern food lover looking for something delicious.

 Preparing this dish does take a bit of time, but it is less than you’d think, and definitely worth it.

-The filling is prepared using ground beef or lamb, gently spiced and mixed.
+The filling is prepared using ground beef or lamb, gently spiced and mixed for this shish barak recipe.

 Once the dough is made and rolled out flat, it is time to cut the dough.

-This is usually done using a cookie or biscuit cutter to get round pieces of dough.
+This is usually done using a cookie or biscuit cutter to get the round pieces of dough.

 The dumplings are filled and shaped before bringing a pot of water to a boil.